202510-PHYS-390/openems-template/README.md

 4. View plots in browser window

 **Need help?**
-- See `Tutorials/README.md` for tutorial examples
+- See `Tutorials/README.md` for OpenEMS tutorial examples
-- See `examples/README.md` for custom examples
+- See `examples/README.md` for OpenEMS custom examples
+- See `elmerfem-examples/README.md` for ElmerFEM examples
+- See `PARAVIEW_GUIDE.md` for 3D field visualization
 - Check logs: `~/.vnc/*.log` and `/tmp/novnc.log`

 ## For Instructors